cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C5_Bookmarking-App_JavaScript/Class/NOTES.md

 // * ========== Event Listeners ========== * \\
 // EVENT LISTENER: Listens for "focus" event on the "input" and runs the "focusInput" function input.addEventListener("focus", focusInput);
-// EVENT LISTENER: Listens for "" event on the "overlay" and runs the "endFocus" function overlay.addEventListener("click", endFocus);
+// EVENT LISTENER: Listens for "click" event on the "overlay" and runs the "endFocus" function overlay.addEventListener("click", endFocus);
 ```